Calistex/Chip8-Emulator/README.md

 ## Roadmap
 - Changing game from the emulator menu
-- Enhancing emulation (some games are slow or badly emulated)
+- Enhancing emulation (some games are slow or incorrectly emulated)